Stardew Valley: Development

 Barone aimed to give players the feeling of immersion in a small farming community, saying he wanted Stardew Valley to be entertaining while also having "real-world messages".
-In contrast to earlier Story of Seasons games, which could end after two years of in-game time has passed, Barone kept Stardew Valley open-ended so that players would not feel rushed to try to complete everything possible.
-During development, he recognized that some players would attempt to figure out mechanically how to maximize their farm's yield and profit through spreadsheets and other tools, but hoped that most would take the time to learn these on their own.
-To that end, he designed the cooking aspect of the game purposely not to be profitable, but instead to pay back in bonuses that aided exploration, farming, mining, and fishing skills.
-Barone also opted not to include the butchering of farm animals for meat products, encouraging players to name and tend to each animal.
+In contrast to most Harvest Moon games, which could end after two in-game years, Barone kept Stardew Valley open-ended so players would not feel rushed to try to complete everything.
+He designed the game to encourage a relaxed playstyle, allowing players to take as much time as they wanted to explore its activities, plot lines, and goals to feel excited rather than stressed.
+While he had hoped most players would learn on their own, he noticed some immediately used spreadsheets and guides to optimize their farm's income.
+He saw this approach as inevitable but not entirely in the spirit of the game.
+To that end, he designed the cooking system purposely not to be profitable, but instead to pay back in bonuses that aided exploration, farming, mining, and fishing skills.
+Barone also chose not to include the butchering of farm animals for meat, encouraging players to name and tend to each animal.